-For the best experience on the Abcam website please upgrade to a modern browser such as Google Chrome.
+For the best experience on the Abcam website please upgrade to a modern browser such as Google Chrome

-Review antibody datasheets for information on tested applications.
+Review antibody datasheets for tested applications information.

 The end product is green and the optical density can be measured at 416 nm.

 Always handle with care and wear gloves as some enzyme substrates are considered hazardous (potential carcinogens).